top of page

 Corporations

-Corporation is also a recognized legal subject of corruption whom can be imposed with sanction for its criminal act.
-Corporation means an organized collection of people and/or wealth which may take the form of legal entities and non-legal entities.
+Corporation is also a recognized legal subject of corruption, of which can be imposed with sanctions for any criminal acts.
+Corporation refers to an organized collection of people and/or wealth which may take the form of legal entities and non-legal entities.

 1. Corporations that are Financed by State Capital

-There are two types of corporations that are financed by state capital, BUMN and BUMD.
-BUMN is a business entity whose capital is financed wholly or mostly by the state through direct participation from separated state assets.
-Separated state assets mean the separation of state assets from the APBN to be used as state capital participation in BUMN so that further developments and management is no longer based on the APBN system, but based on fair corporate principles.
+There are two types of corporations that are financed by state capital: BUMN and BUMD.
+BUMN is a business entity whose capital is financed wholly, or mostly, by the state through direct participation from separated state assets.
+Separated state assets refer to the separation of state assets from the APBN, to be used as state capital participation in BUMN, so that further developments and management is no longer based on the APBN system but based on fair corporate principles.

-On the other hand, BUMD is a business entity whose capital is financed wholly or mostly by a region and all or most of its capital originates from separated regional assets.
-The concept of separated regional assets is similar to separated assets, however the source is from APBD, which is to be used as regional capital participation in BUMD.
+On the other hand, BUMD is a business entity whose capital is financed wholly, or mostly, by a region and all or most of its capital originates from separated regional assets.
+The concept of separated regional assets is similar to separated assets, however the source is from the APBD, of which is to be used as regional capital participation in BUMD.

-Furthermore, it is important to understand that separated state assets and separated regional assets to state companies and regional companies respectively are categorized as state finance.
-In account of the above, given that an act carried out by a BUMN or BUMD for its business activities cause losses to the company, the said loss is attributable to a state financial loss.
-However, whether the said act can be deemed as a criminal act of corruption depends on the fulfilment of the elements of corruption, which is explained further in Section below.
+Furthermore, it is important to understand that separated state assets and separated regional assets allocated to state companies and regional companies, respectively, are categorized as state finances.
+In account of the above, given that an act carried out by a BUMN or BUMD for its business activities cause losses to the company, the said loss is considered as a state financial loss.
+However, whether this particular act can be deemed as a criminal act of corruption depends on the fulfilment of the elements of corruption, which is explained further in Section 14.1.3 below.

 2. Corporations that include Third Party Capital Based on Agreements with the State

-An example of the foregoing is a PPP transaction.
-PPP is a cooperation between government and business entity, which uses all or part of the resources of the business entity by taking into account of the risk shared between the parties, and bound by an agreement.
+An example of the aforementioned concept is a PPP transaction.
+PPP refers to a cooperation between the government and business entities, wherein all or part of the business entity's resources are utilized.
+This is conducted with consideration to the shared risk between the parties, of whom are bound to the agreement.
 In a PPP transaction, one of the parties is BUP, a limited liability company established by the contracting business entity that had won the project bid or was directly appointed by the government contracting party.
-The said BUP takes the form of private entity and carries out the financing of the PPP pursuant to Article 37 (1) of MoNDP No. 4/2015.
+The particular BUP takes the form of a private entity and carries out the financing of the PPP pursuant to Article 37 (1) of MoNDP No. 4/2015.

-Based on the scheme above, the funds obtained by the BUP to conduct the cooperation with the government for PPP becomes the state finance, despite the BUP capital itself is not financed by the state.
-Therefore, the BUP can be classified as a subject to the crime of corruption in the event there is state financial loss as well as proof of the fulfilment of the cumulative elements of corruption, which is explained further in Section below.
+Based on the scheme above, the funds obtained by the BUP to conduct a PPP project becomes the state finance, despite the BUP capital itself is not financed by the state.
+Therefore, the BUP can be classified as subject may be liable to the crime of corruption in the event that there is state financial loss, as well as proof of the fulfilment acts conducive to of the cumulative elements of corruption, which is explained further in Section 14.1.3 below.

-Moreover, in the event that the criminal act of corruption is committed by or on behalf of a corporation, the lawsuit and the sentence can be imposed on the corporation or its management.
-The management is the corporate organ carrying out the management of the corporation in question in accordance with the articles of association, including those who holds authority and participate in determining corporate policies that can be qualified as criminal acts of corruption.
-The criminal act of corruption is considered to be committed by a corporation on the terms that the said crime is conducted by people under the basis of work relationship or other relations, who act in the corporate environment, whether individually or collectively.
+Moreover, in the event that the criminal act of corruption is committed by or on behalf of a corporation, the lawsuit and the sentence can be imposed upon the corporation or its management.
+The management is the corporate organ managing the corporation in question, done in accordance with the articles of association, including those who holds authority and participate in determining corporate policies that can be qualified as criminal acts of corruption.
+The criminal act of corruption is committed by a corporation if the said crime is conducted by people within a working capacity or other relations, who act in the corporate environment, whether it may be individually or collectively.

-In the circumstance where a lawsuit is filed against the corporation, the management shall represent the corporation.
-The judge can summon the management of the corporation to the court as well as order that the management be brought to trial to the court.
-Should there be such a case, the court then issues letter of summons to the domicile of the management or the office of the management.
-The main sentence that may be imposed to a corporation is only a fine, with the provision that the maximum sentence may be increased by one-thirds.
+In the circumstances where a lawsuit is filed against the corporation, the management will represent the corporation.
+The judge can summon the management of the corporation to the court, as well as order that the management to be brought to trial at court.
+Should there be such a case, the court will then issue a letter of summons to the domicile of the management or the office of the management.
+The main sentence that may be imposed on a corporation is only a fine, with the provision that the maximum sentence may be increased by one-thirds.

 General Scope of Criminal Act of Corruption

-Black’s Law Dictionary defines ‘corruption’ as a vicious and fraudulent intention to evade the prohibitions of the law.
-More specifically, refers to the act of an official or fiduciary person who unlawfully and wrongfully uses his station or character to procure some benefit for himself or for another person, contrary to duty and the rights of others.
-Nonetheless, the Indonesian legal framework does not provide a single definition of the criminal act of corruption – instead, it includes every criminal acts stipulated in Article 2, Article 3, and Article 5 to Article 13 of Law No. 31/1999, summed into the following categories:
+Black’s Law Dictionary defines ‘corruption’ as a the vicious and fraudulent intention to evade the prohibitions of the law.
+More specifically, it refers to the act of an official or fiduciary person who unlawfully and wrongfully uses their station or character to procure some benefit for themselves, or for another person, of which is contrary to their duty and the rights of others.
+Nonetheless, the Indonesian legal framework does not provide a single definition of the criminal act of corruption – instead, it includes every criminal act stipulated in Article 2, Article 3, and Article 5 to Article 13 of Law No. 31/1999, summed into the following categories:

 Acts Causing State Financial Loss